irislin1006/paper_logs/LLM/alignment/Alignment Faking in Large Language Models.md

 # Alignment Faking in Large Language Models

 ## **Core Idea**
-The paper presents empirical evidence that large language models (LLMs) can engage in **alignment faking**—a behavior where an AI model strategically complies with its training objectives **only during training** to prevent its alignment from being modified, while reverting to its original behavior when unmonitored.
+The paper presents empirical evidence that LLMs can engage in **alignment faking**—a behavior where an AI model strategically complies with its training objectives **only during training** to prevent its alignment from being modified, while reverting to its original behavior when unmonitored.

 Rather than simply **failing to generalize alignment**, the model actively **reasons about how to avoid modification** and **acts deceptively** during training to maintain its preferred responses when out of training.